-The Editor-in-Chief at Shooting Star is Cath Brinkley, a publisher with five years experience in producing books and monographs, who is really looking forward to a new venture where she can focus her attention on creating a space for developing and publishing women and children authors.
-She has spent the last 12 months working with AIATSIS at Aboriginal Studies Press.
+The Editor-in-Chief at Shooting Star is Cath Brinkley, a publisher with years experience in producing books and monographs, who is reallyhappy that at Shooting Star she can focus her attention on creating a space for developing and publishing women and children authors.
+She has spent time working with AIATSIS at Aboriginal Studies Press.
 She owns and operates Collaborative Publications, an imprint specialising in nation security and emergency management.
-Prior to Collaborative Publications Cath worked in the emergency nanagement field working with the Remote Indigenous Communities Advisory Committee, and producing Worrying for Kiwirrkurra, and publishing related materials.
+Prior to Collaborative Publications Cath worked in the emergency Management field working with the Remote Indigenous Communities Advisory Committee, and producing the documentary Worrying for Kiwirrkurra, and publishing related materials.
 She has experience as the former Director of the (now defunct) National Womens Media Centre, and while at University of NSW was active in Tharunka.
-For a time she was the Book Reviewer for the Women’s Electoral Lobby, even coordinating one of their conferences in the early 2000’s!
+For a time she was the Book Reviewer for the Women’s Electoral Lobby, even coordinating one of their conferences in the early 2000s.

 Wolfgang Bylsma is the freelance art director for Shooting Star.
 Wolf has a depth of design experience, from working in web development in the mid 1990s through to editing and art directing for Australia’s leading graphic novel publishing house, Gestalt.
 He has also been employed on a freelance basis by other publishers to assist with their graphic novel and fiction lines alike.
 Wolf has been active in graphic design, web design and typography for over twenty years.
 With a passion for fostering creativity, Wolf has also been a mentor for the Australian Society of Authors.
 Along with his role as Executive Producer on The Deep animated series, he serves as a Creative Consultant on additional television and film projects.
 Wolf was also featured as one of the main subjects in the television documentary series Comic Book Heroes, which chronicled the highs and lows of publishing comics and graphic novels in Australia for the international market.